salkinstitute/thirty-minute-thursday/10-06-2022/README.md

 ```

 ### Why use Docker
 Quickly build predictable containers to develop and deploy applications, using infrastructure as code.
-Docker has a rich eco-system of prebuilt containers including those from all major service vendors (list here).
+[Docker has a rich eco-system of prebuilt containers including those from all major service vendors](https://hub.docker.com/).
 Dockerfiles can be versioned and stored within application directories so that all developers can develop in a identical environment.

 ### Running Containers
 #### With a prebuilt container